 Choosing your Coliving House: Our Insider Tips

-Coliving is seeing a huge boom and it seems that every flat share or micro apartment is being rebranded to hop on the trend.
-The choices are dizzying and often times overwhelming.
+Whether you are new to Brussels or looking for a fresh start, coliving is a great option.
+But in Brussels, the coliving options are dizzying and often times overwhelming.
 It is therefore really important for residents to be very clear about what exactly they should look for when choosing their future home.
-Furthermore, with the pandemic many of our residents are choosing a room without having a chance to visit the house in person.
 Once you have checked on the usual criteria of location, price and lease terms, we have established a checklist we recommend for choosing your room wisely.

-Maybe you are new to the city, or have come out of a relationship and want to make new friends, people choose coliving for a variety of reasons but they all want to get along with their housemates.
-If your future House Manager isn’t asking you about yourself – how can they know if you’ll get along with your future housemates?
+Maybe you are new to Brussels, or have come out of a relationship and want to make new friends, people choose coliving for a variety of reasons but they all want to get along with their housemates.
 Be skeptical of a house that lets you sign up online without getting to know you.
 If you are a professional maybe you don’t want to live with students who have a different schedule to your own.
+If your future House Manager isn’t asking you about yourself – how can they know if you’ll get along with your future housemates?
 Also check for languages.
 If you only speak English and German, you might feel a little left out in a house full of French speakers.

 Tip: Ask what length of time most residents have been living at the house, high turnover is a red flag and disrupts community bonds.